Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 ```

 The exception is `kick` and `ban`, where the **first** argument is the target and the rest
-are the reason/duration — use a player id there if the name has spaces:
+is the reason or duration — use a player id there if the name has spaces:

 ```
 !ow players                     → 1: [AAO] Michael.M, 4: Someone Else